Umuaka

 The area is dense rain forest situated in the Njaba river valley.
 Njaba River is part of a network of water ways in the rain forest that facilitated trade and development for millennia.
 The people of Umuaka are predominantly traders and farmers.
 Umuaka is home to the second biggest market in Imo State.
 Ime Afo, the main market is a magnet of commercial activity and has been an important part of local trade routes for over 500 years.
-Its position near the Njaba River made it an important market on ancient trade roots.
+Its position near the Njaba River made it an important market on ancient trade routes.
 Today it still serves as major feeder market for numerous community markets and small traders in Njaba local government.

 The annual Oghu Festival and Christmas are the two most important dates in the social life of Umuaka.
 Oghu is celebrated from July through August and attracts tourists, visitors and the Umuaka Diaspora.
 Veiled dancers and masked spirits display their skills and their finery, women weave family bonds with delicious delicacies and children learn sacred community traditions.
 During December each year Umuaka hosts the annual socio-cultural Simon Okoro Memorial Lecture (since 2002), a football competition and a Christmas carnival.
 Sons and daughters of Umuaka in Diaspora return in large numbers during these dates and the city and its residents look forward to the festivities and opportunities for cooperation.
 There are several fine hotels in Umuaka to stay in.